Therapy in the classroom

 - Resilience and being able to bounce back from the setbacks

 There are times when we as teachers are aware that the pupil in front of us could have a very disruptive or even traumatic home life.
 Sometimes our hands are tied and there is not much we can really do about it.
-And that is when the classroom needs to be a place of safety and security.
+And that is when the classroom needs to be a place of safety and security so that their emotional needs can be met.
 As a teacher, I need to make my classroom as supportive as possible without being condescending and allowing the pupils space to grow and stretch themselves beyond their comfort zones.

 In my private counselling or psychotherapy with school children, all of the above become my focus.
 So often pupils come to me suffering from anxiety and stress.
 And, inevitably, it is because they feel they have no power or control or they feel totally alone and isolated.
 By focusing on the basic principles of the Human Givens philosophy, we usually find a marked improvement after the first session.